SolverStoppingJulia/Stopping.jl/docs/src/howstopcheckoptimality.md

 ### FAQ: Do Stopping really computes the tolerances each time?

-It does unless `meta.retol` is set as `true`.
+It does unless `meta.recomp_tol` is set as `true`.
 This entry can be set as true from the beginning as the `tol_check` functions are evaluated once at the initialization of the `meta`.